 Blocked Tear Duct

-Tears are made in the lacrimal glands in your upper eyelids.
-The tears flow into your eyes through tiny tear ducts and help to keep your eyes free things that could irritate them, like dust.
-Even if you're asleep, tears are still being produced!
+Your body creates tears in the lacrimal glands in your upper eyelids.
+The tears flow into your eyes through tiny tear ducts and help to keep your eyes free from things that could irritate them, like dust.
+Even if you're asleep, your body is still producing tears.

-These tears drain out of the eye through the upper and lower puncta, which lead into the canaliculi into the lacrimal sac, and then finally into the nasolacrimal duct, which drains into the nose and down the throat.
+These tears drain from the eye through the upper and lower puncta, leading into the canaliculi into the lacrimal sac.
+They finally lead into the nasolacrimal duct, which drains into the nose and down the throat.

 Sometimes the nasolacrimal duct can become blocked, which will result in a lot of excess tearing.